dhellmann/pymotw-3/source/textwrap/index.rst

 Hanging Indents
 ===============

-Besides the width of the output, the indent of the first line can be controlled independently of subsequent lines.
+Just as the width of the output can be set, the indent of the first line can be controlled independently of subsequent lines.

 .. include:: textwrap_hanging_indent.py
     :literal: